daniel-kun/cryptography-primer.info/docs/algorithms/aes.md

     ciphertext = aesgcm.encrypt(nonce, plaintext, authenticated_text)

     # The content of "ciphertext" can now be shared via an untrusted medium.
-    # The receiver also needs to know the "nonce" and the authenticated text.
+    # The receiver also needs to know the "nonce" and the authenticated text (when used).

     # Decrypt the ciphertext back into the plaintext:
     plaintxt = aesgcm.decrypt(nonce, ciphertext, authenticated_text)